Figure out your route

 Going through the turnstile and onto the platform

-Once you’ve collected your paper ticket, or heard the beep that states your card has been charged, head through the turnstile, onto the platform and wait.
-If you have a paper ticket, hold onto it as once in a while workers check passengers to see if they paid a fare.
+Once you’ve heard the beep that states your card has been charged, head through the turnstile, onto the platform and wait.

 As the subway is warm all year round and sauna-like during summer, it’s advisable to take off any unnecessary layers of clothes before getting on the train.
 If you’re riding the subte in November-February, seek out the nearest fan while you wait, a window while you ride, and be prepared to sweat for the duration of your journey.